kaiosilveira/refactoring/README.md

 - **[Replace inline code with function call](https://github.com/kaiosilveira/replace-inline-code-with-function-call-refactoring)**: Sometimes (and especially in large codebases) it's common for us to find code that is doing essentially the same sequence of computations that we have already encapsulated in a nearby function.
 In these cases, we can simply replace this block of computation with a function call.

-- [Slide statements](https://github.com/kaiosilveira/slide-statements-refactoring): Code is usually read way more times than it is written, and when one is reading code, simple things such as the order in which each statement appears in the code can either aid or inhibit understanding.
+- **[Slide statements](https://github.com/kaiosilveira/slide-statements-refactoring)**: Code is usually read way more times than it is written, and when one is reading code, simple things such as the order in which each statement appears in the code can either aid or inhibit understanding.
 This tiny refactoring helps in identifying and improving such cases.

 - [Split loop](https://github.com/kaiosilveira/split-loop-refactoring): Loops are one of the most fundamental building blocks in every programming language, they are simple and flexible.
 But, as we know well, flexibility is a two-edged sword: it's really easy to get carried away and end up with bloated loops holding several responsibilities.
 This refactoring helps get rid of those cases.